bkarst/employee-dashboard-tl/README.md

 5. Run `npm run dev` and navigate to `http://localhost:3000`

 ### Continued Development

-For changes to the db schema, refer to the [prisma documentation] (https://www.prisma.io/docs/orm/prisma-migrate/workflows/prototyping-your-schema)
+For changes to the db schema, refer to [Prisma Documentation](https://www.prisma.io/docs/orm/prisma-migrate/workflows/prototyping-your-schema).